MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/coopsetting.md

 Defines the ad group level settings for feed-based Microsoft Shopping Campaigns.

 > [!NOTE]
-> This setting is only applicable for ad groups in Microsoft Shopping Campaigns that are setup for Sponsored Products.
-Sponsored Products are only available in the United States and are currently under open beta.
+> This object is reserved for internal use, and will be removed in a future API version.

 ## Syntax
 ```xml